Joc Pederson Player Props: Giants vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have a 3.95 team ERA that ranks ninth among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.96).

-- The Mariners give up the fifth-fewest home runs in baseball (85 total, one per game).
+- The Mariners allow the fifth-fewest home runs in baseball (87 total, one per game).

-- Woo makes the start for the Mariners, his sixth of the season.
-He is 1-1 with a 4.37 ERA and 32 strikeouts through 22 2/3 innings pitched.
+- Gilbert (5-5) takes the mound for the Mariners in his 17th start of the season.
+He's put together a 4.19 ERA in 92 1/3 innings pitched, with 93 strikeouts.

-- In his last appearance on Wednesday, the righty went five innings against the Washington Nationals, allowing one earned run while surrendering six hits.
+- The righty's most recent time out came on Wednesday against the Washington Nationals, when he tossed six innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.